 Remember, I try to create the safest route possible, but in the end you are riding your vehicle, which means you are part of traffic.
 I choose pathways, raised bike lanes alongside roads and quiet neighbourhood streets as much as possible but ultimately I am not sitting on your luggage carrier to navigate you through traffic.
 These are routes I bike myself and I feel comfortable on; I comfortably took my 85 year old mother on an e-bike on several pathways.
 But always watch out at intersections, slip lanes, pedestrian crossings, parking lots for vehicles much larger and heavier than yours.
 Drivers can turn right through red, and they will cross your path when you are going straight.

-If you pass people on the multi use pathways, use your bell or gong, it is required.
+If you pass people on the multi use pathways, use your bell or gong, it is required by law.

 The national emergency number in Canada is 911.